MODM Clinical Trials Coordination

 - Feasibility study, human and financial resource requirements

-SPECIFIC SKILLS ACQUIRED THROUGH THE PROGRAM
+SPECIFIC SKILLS GAINED THROUGH THIS PROGRAM

-- Know the standard procedures
+- Be familiar with standard procedures

-- Ensuring compliance, quality, and data management
+- Ensure compliance, quality, and data management

 - Understanding the statistical methodology of clinical trials

-- Managing subcontracting in the sponsor-CRO relationship
+- Managing Subcontracting in the Developer-CRO Relationship

-- Respecting ethics in clinical trials
+- Adhering to ethical standards in clinical trials

-TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE
+TEACHING SKILLS AND PROFESSIONAL EXPERIENCE

 CAREER OPPORTUNITIES

-Download the route map the route
+Download the route description for the route

-all courses in the M1+M2 core curriculum (download)
+All courses in the M1+M2 core curriculum (download)

-all specific EUs for m2 (download)
+All specific units of m² (download)

 SEMESTER 1:

-Number of ECTS credits = 5 – TU coordinator TU Patrice Ravel
+Number of ECTS credits = 5 – TU Coordinator TU Patrice Ravel

-Terms and conditions: 43.5 hours of lectures + 6 hours of tutorials
+Course details: 43.5 hours of lectures + 6 hours of tutorials

 Objectives